Back to Top

 Chemistry

-Students must present evidence of successful completion with a grade of C or better of a chemistry course by the date the application is submitted as demonstrated by one of the following:
+You must present evidence of successful completion with a grade of C or better of a chemistry course by the application deadline as demonstrated by one of the following:

 • Noncredit (CHE-011) or credit chemistry (CHE-111 or CHE-103)*

-If home-schooled, the high school curriculum must be under a recognized umbrella organization with the supervision of a state-approved curriculum.
-AACC may require a course syllabus so that our Chemistry department chair can review and approve the curriculum.
+If home schooled, the high school curriculum must be under a recognized umbrella organization with the supervision of a state-approved curriculum.
+AACC may require a course syllabus so our chemistry department chair can review and approve the curriculum.

 High School Graduate or Equivalency or College Degree

-• High school transcripts or GED equivalency transcript must be submitted electronically to the Records and Registration office prior to application submission OR official college transcript verifying completion of 27 credits or more with a grade of C or better from a nationally recognized institution submitted to the Records and Registration office.
+• Provide a transcript verifying an associate degree or higher from a nationally recognized institution or official college transcript verifying completion of 27 credits or more with a grade of C or better from a nationally recognized institution.

-• All official transcripts are to be sent to the records and registration office.
+An official transcript is required if course evaluation and transfer is required and/or if your chemistry requirement was completed in high school.
+All official transcripts are to be sent to AACC's records and registration office.
 Visit the Transfer Credit to AACCC page for instructions.

 Prerequisites

-• A grade of C or better is required in each prerequisite with the exception of BIO-231 or BIO-233, which must be a grade of B or better.
+• A grade of C or better is required in each prerequisite.

-• BIO-231 or BIO-233, ENG-101/101A and MAT-137 or higher MUST be satisfactorily completed PRIOR to submitting the RN program application.
+• BIO-231 or BIO-233, ENG-101/101A and MAT-135 or MAT-137 or higher MUST be satisfactorily completed by the spring term for fall admission and the summer term for spring admission.
 All other general education courses may be taken prior to acceptance into the RN program or consecutively with the RN course sequence.

-• Due to the selection process, the Registered Nursing program cannot accept pass-fail as a replacement for letter grades in the required courses.
+• Due to the selection process, the program cannot accept pass-fail as a replacement for letter grades in the required courses.

 Required Courses: